You want me to wear what?!

 You might not fully awaken and may not even realize this is happening!
 This process prevents you from going into a deeper sleep because your body prioritizes oxygen over rest.
 Regardless of how many hours you spend in bed, you stay tired because you never get the deep sleep your body truly needs!

 The tests you had showed the precise amount of pressure it takes to keep your airway open.
 When your airway stays open, your body maintains a healthy oxygen level, and you get to sleep.
 Real sleep.
 Deep sleep.
 The kind of sleep where you wake up rested in the morning and have the energy to get through your day.

-Yes, CPAP therapy can be uncomfortable and hard to get used to.
-You won’t get accustomed to all of this new equipment overnight, but in time, you will.
+Yes, CPAP therapy can be uncomfortable at first.
+You won’t become accustomed to all of this new equipment overnight, but in time, you will.
 Even a few hours a night is a start – a few hours of deep sleep you weren’t getting before.
 If you continue to have trouble, call your Rotech location and ask for help!

-Hang in there, and keep trying – the short-term and long-term benefits of a good night’s sleep are worth it.
+Hang in there, and keep trying – the short- and long-term benefits of a good night’s sleep are worth it.